During those thirteen years in Paris we of course went to see many operas, concerts and theater productions.

 “Benjamin Britten wrote the soprano role in his War Requiem (completed 1962) specially for Vishnevskaya, though the USSR prevented her from traveling to Coventry Cathedral for the premiere performance.
 The USSR eventually allowed her to leave the country in order to make the first recording of the Requiem.”
 (Wikipedia)

-In those years, until 1986, I taught advanced English literature and civilization classes at ‘l’Ecole Centrale de Paris‘, and, since I was myself deeply moved by Owen’s war poems, I had my class read some of them.
+From 1973 to 1986, I taught advanced English literature and civilization classes at ‘l’Ecole Centrale de Paris‘, and, since I was myself deeply moved by Owen’s war poems, I had my class read some of them.
 I still remember the lines

 “Move him into the sun –